Frequently Asked Questions

 Once we have received your enquiry form it can still take your scheme up to three months to provide us with all the information we need.
 The average time is roughly two months, however, we would need to then establish the data is correct, run it through our compliance department and then talk with you about your options.

-If you proceed with a transfer, it usually takes another 2 to 3 months for the money to move across form you old scheme to the new arrangement.
+If you proceed with a transfer, it usually takes another 2 to 3 months for the money to move across from you old scheme to the new arrangement.

 What if i can’t afford to pay for full advice?